FairwindsOps/nova/README.md

   </a>
 </div>

+> NOTICE: Nova is currently being rate limited by Artifact Hub.
+You may experience issues using nova as of 10/5/2023.
+We are actively working with AH to fix the issue.
+See: https://github.com/FairwindsOps/nova/issues/214

 Nova scans your cluster for installed Helm charts, then cross-checks them against all known Helm repositories.
 If it finds an updated version of the chart you're using, or notices your current version is deprecated, it will let you know.